squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 link refers (image, text file, etc.).

-In Squid 1.0 and 1.1, we used internal browser icons with names like ''gopher-internal-image''.
-Unfortunately, these were not very portable.
-Not all browsers had internal icons, or even used the same names.
-Perhaps only Netscape and Mosaic used these names.

-For Squid 2 we include a set of icons in the source distribution.
+We include a set of icons in the source distribution for this purpose.
 These icon files are loaded by Squid as cached objects at runtime.
 Thus, every Squid cache now has its own icons to use in Gopher and FTP listings.
 Just like other objects available on the web, we refer to